[Updated 03/05/2016: New-ContainerNetwork at the end of this post]

 - Name: This is the name of the NAT network.
 If you want to remove the NAT network in the future, you need to use Remove-NetNAT –Name <NAT Network Name>.

-InternalIPInterfaceAddressPrefix: This is the NAT subnet network describes for both the NAT Gateway IP prefix and the NAT Subnet mask from Step 2 .
+- InternalIPInterfaceAddressPrefix: This is the NAT subnet network described for both the NAT Gateway IP prefix and the NAT Subnet mask from Step 2 .
 In my case here, the NAT subnet network is (172.31.1.0) and the subnet mask is (24) which is 255.255.255.0.

 Step 4 – Connect your virtual machine to the internal “NAT” network switch